kevinjl321/saspaf3/README.md

 # saspaf.org
 Website for nonprofit organization SASPAF.
-Built with Vue.js.
+Built with Vue.js and Vuetify.
+OUTDATED: check out saspaf.vercel.app to see the new website!
 ## Project setup
 ```
 npm install